sndrsmnk/irssi-rss/README.md

 Controls within irssi
 ---------------------
 The script binds a new command `/rss` in irssi.
 You can use this to review the feeds, or publically announce items you find interessting enough to share with your IRC friends.
-By default, `irssi-rss.pl` will *NOT* announce the news items publically.
+By default, `irssi-rss.pl` will *NOT* announce the news items publically, but it can do so if desired.

 A short description of the available options inside irssi: